gudedsh/Pedigree_T2T_Centromere/pipelines/01_process_PacBio_raw_data/README.md

 The main wrapper script `run_process_PacBio_raw_data_pipeline_V1.0.sh` automates the execution of four sequential modules:

 1. **Step 1: Predict m6A and QC** (`01_predict_m6a_qc.sh`)
-   * Takes raw PacBio BAM files to predict $m^6A$ kinetics and outputs intermediate BAM files with modification tags alongside quality control metrics.
+   * Takes raw PacBio BAM files to predict $m^6A$ and nucleosomes, outputs intermediate BAM files with modification tags alongside quality control metrics.
+PacBio WGS without Fiber-seq or DiMeLo-seq modification can skip step 1.
 2. **Step 2: Align Unphased Reads to Haplotypes** (`02_align_unphased_to_haps.sh`)
-   * Coordinates parallel alignment of the unphased kinetic reads to both maternal (`Mat`) and paternal (`Pat`) reference genomes.
+   * Coordinates parallel alignment of the unphased reads to both maternal (`Mat`) and paternal (`Pat`) reference genomes.
 3. **Step 3: Extract Scores and Phase Reads** (`03_phase_reads.sh`)
-   * Extracts competitive alignment metrics and modification scores to phase individual long reads into distinct parental haplotype buckets based on user-defined thresholds.
+   * Extracts competitive alignment metrics and modification scores to phase individual long reads into distinct parental haplotype buckets.
 4. **Step 4: Realign Phased Reads and Call Methylation** (`04_realign_phased_call_meth.sh`)
-   * Performs a final, high-accuracy realignment of the partitioned maternal and paternal reads back to their respective native references and executes resolution-critical methylation calling.
+   * Performs a final, high-accuracy realignment of the partitioned maternal and paternal reads back to their respective native references and executes methylation calling.

 ---